isabella232/ProjectorControl/README.md

 # ProjectorControl

-## To run the program, type the following commands at Terminal:
+## To run the program
+use the ssh command to connect your PC with Raspberry Pi:

 - ssh 10.0.3.160 -l pi
-//ssh ip-address of the Rapberry Pi

 The password is peel1234